SETI/rms-cspyce/README-developers.md

 If so, just click on "I understand" to continue.

 You *will* see the error message that Python 2.7 isn't supported; these can be ignored.
-If there are any other errors, then investigate.

 If you see any other error messages, please investigate.
 Otherwise, your build has been released to TestPyPI.